addyosmani/backbone-fundamentals/README.md

 #<a name="resources">Resources</a>

-Whilst we get with Backbone out of the box can be terribly useful, there are some equally as beneficial add-ons that can help simplify our development process.
+Whilst what we get with Backbone out of the box can be terribly useful, there are some great add-ons that can help simplify our development process.
 These include:

 * [Backbone Layout Manager](https://github.com/tbranyen/backbone.layoutmanager)
 * [Backbone Model Binding](https://github.com/derickbailey/backbone.modelbinding)